This post may contain affiliate links. Please read my disclosure policy.

-- 1 tablespoon pure Vanilla extract
+- 1 tablespoon vanilla extract

-- 2 cups plus 2 tablespoons unbleached all-purpose flour
+- 2 cups plus 2 tablespoons all-purpose flour (285g)

-- 2½ teaspoons baking soda
+- 2 ½ teaspoons baking soda

 - ¼ teaspoon salt

-- 11 ounces cream cheese, room temperature
+- 12 ounces cream cheese, room temperature

-- 1½ cups confectioners' sugar
+- 1 ½ cups powdered sugar (170g)

-- Preheat oven to 350 degrees.
+- Preheat oven to 350°F.

 - Grease the bottom of a straight sided tube pan (9.5 inches) and line with parchment paper cut into a circle to fit.
 Grease the sides, center tube, and parchment paper or spray with a non-stick cooking spray.
-Set aside
+Set aside.

 - Melt the butter and add to a large mixing bowl.
 Add the beer, sifted cocoa powder, and granulated sugar.
 Whisk until blended.